 A wide range of services are available to students including:

-All counseling services for students and their immediate family are provided at no cost to the student.
-When referrals are made to mental health providers, these services are normally covered under the provision of the students’s health insurance policy.
+All counseling services for students and their immediate family are free and confidential.
+When referrals are made to mental health providers, these services are normally covered under the provision of the students’ health insurance policy.

 Referrals to other agencies or to other health care providers are made as appropriate.
 Should students need to seek services from a psychiatrist for medication evaluation or other issues, we provide referral to local community psychiatrists.